gabriel951/c-unification/README.txt

   (available at http://shemesh.larc.nasa.gov/fm/ftp/larc/PVS-library).
   Running PVS opens an Emacs window.

-  Uncompress and copy the nominal unification directory somewhere in your system.
+  Uncompress and copy the nominal c-unification directory somewhere in your system.
 Then run PVS using as context library (change context) that directory.